MeFoDy/mefody.dev/src/chunks/cookie-store-api/index.md

 Yeah, that’s it.
 It returns a string with all cookies separated by `;`.

-Hot to get a single cookie value?
+How to get a single cookie value?
 Right, split the string manually.

 ```js
 function getCookieValue(name) {